dappnetbby/eth-verifiable-rpc/README.md

 It means you can query any contract on Ethereum mainnet, and it is locally loaded and executed securely.

+See [this specification](https://hackmd.io/wAfo9dm9S0iMkaXWRIsYUw) for a good background on the underlying tech.

 Built for [Dappnet ENS lookups](https://github.com/gliss-co/dappnet-features/issues/9).

 ## FAQ's.